-Every day we handle many substances which are chemicals and we even consume them.
+Every day we handle many substances which are chemicals, and we even consume them.
 Table salt (NaCl), sugar, vinegar are a few chemical substances used in our daily routine.
 Therefore, to have a clear understanding, one must know what exactly a chemical means and its composition.

 What is Chemical Composition?

-Chemical composition can be defined as the arrangement, ratio, and type of atoms in molecules of chemical substances. the chemical composition will vary if chemicals are subtracted or added from a substance.
+Chemical composition can be defined as the arrangement, ratio, and type of atoms in molecules of chemical substances.
+The chemical composition will vary if chemicals are subtracted or added from a substance.
 That is when the ratio of the substance changes or when chemical changes occur in the chemicals.

 It is the chemical composition of a substance that determines the properties of the substance.
-We can conclude from here that the way atoms are put together, the density, color, strength and other properties are determined.
+We can conclude from here that the way atoms are put together, the density, colour, strength and other properties are determined.

 Chemical Composition of Substances

 Any substance which has a clear and specific chemical composition and structure is known as a chemical.
 Chemicals exist in a range of states i.e. they can be either solid or liquid.
 They can change their state influenced by certain factors like pressure, temperature etc.

 The chemist Joseph Proust paved the fundamental of modern chemistry known as Law of constant composition.
 A chemical substance has a fixed composition.
 According to Proust’s inference, “All samples of a compound have the same composition; i.e., all samples have the same proportion, by mass, of the elements present in the compound”.
 For instance, water is a chemical compound made up of two elements hydrogen (H) and oxygen (O) in a definite ratio.
 The purified water samples from a bore-well and a sea will also have the same compositions in the same ratio.